AYUSH-ISHAN/Devnagri-Handwritten-Recognition/README.md

 # Devnagri-Handwritten-Recognition
 This is the code of Handwritten Hindi Recognition system using Deep Learning and more precisely using Computer Vision.

+# SOME IMPORTANT POINT:
+It can be noticed that when you open the main file (MOSAIC_try.ipnyb file) it seems there is an error in the code but don't worry about it the code is fine and it works ..

+# HOW TO RUN ON YOUR TRAINING AND TEST SET:
+Well, in the code it has provided the option to give the location of folder of your test and training set.
+By provivng the correct directory it will work..
+But the important point is if you have to make it predict on your customise letters, then there are two ways to do so..

+1. Include the format of letters on which you are going to predict in the test and train dataset (CLEVER WAY !!)
+2. Now, the second is to do some image preprocessing by the use of OTSU Thresholding, noise removal and other similar process.

+# THE IMAGE AUGMENTATION PART ..
+The image augmentataion of the image worked fine for me under the mentioned arguments values but it may be different for you..So, feel free to do some experiment.